rauc/rauc/docs/advanced.rst

 there are also good reasons for using a redundant data storage, too.
 Read below about the possible impact on data migration.

-To let your system access it, it has to be mounted into your rootfs.
+To let your system access the separate storage location, it has to be mounted into your rootfs.
-Note that if you intend to store configurable system information on your data partition you have to map the default paths Linux (such as /etc/passwd) to files or directories on your data storage.
+Note that if you intend to store configurable system information on your data partition, you have to map the default Linux paths (such as ``/etc/passwd``) to your data storage.
 You can do this by using:

  * symbolic links
  * bind mounts